specialagentcoop/VilniusCodingSchool_FinalProject/README.md

 ## Details
 ### Created by: Ugnė Petravičiūtė and Laura Budrytė

-This code was written for the final project of Vilnius Coding School, Data Analytics and Fundamentals of Python Programming course.
+This code was developed for the final project of the Vilnius Coding School's Data Analytics and Fundamentals of Python Programming course.

 ### Project Goal